spectrocloud/librarium/content/docs/12-enterprise-version/03-deploying-palette-with-helm.md

 # Validation

-You can validate that the installation of Palette is successful by visiting the custom domain you assigned to the parameter `env.rootDomain` in the **values.yaml**.
+You can validate that the installation of Palette is successful by visiting the custom domain you assigned to the `env.rootDomain` in the **values.yaml**.

 <br />